 Small-scale systems are eligible for awards of up to $27,000, and commercial-scale systems are eligible for up to $500,000.
 The awards are based on a percentage of eligible project costs (as defined in the Program Manual), with “adders” for thermal storage, cascading systems, distribution system efficiency, public and non-profit entities, and for multifamily affordable housing developments.
 More details can be found in Section 3 of the Small-Scale Program Manual and Commercial-Scale Program Manual.

 Why isn’t everyone in Massachusetts eligible for this rebate program?

-Projects receiving rebates through MassCEC must be located in an electric utility territory that contributes funding to the Renewable Energy Trust (RET), which includes communities served by investor owned electric utility companies or a participating municipal light plant.
+Projects receiving rebates through MassCEC must be located in a utility territory that contributes funding to the Renewable Energy Trust (RET), which includes communities served by investor owned electric utility companies or a participating municipal lighting plant.

 What is an MLP and where are they?